 A winter rustic wedding requires a special kind of venue.
 You will never achieve that warm and cozy feel with a luxury hotel.
 The best choice would be a repurposed barn.
 This means setting aside some extra money to take care of the chairs, tables, decorations, and some kind of heating source.
 Another option is a mountain barn or a farmhouse (just make sure it is not difficult to drive to the location).
 You can also try to find a rustic restaurant, a mountain resort, or a hotel that is located in a village.
 That way, half of the work is done.

 The billion-dollar question when it comes to winter weddings is: “What to wear and not freeze?”
 Well, the key is in layering.
 Sure, it is important to keep warm, but you will want to bare your shoulders for some of the photographs, and inside the venue, it will be warm enough.
 A wedding dress with full lace sleeves is the ideal choice for the bride.

 A stylish furry bolero is a go-to item for layering for the bride, bridesmaids, and flower girls.
 Speaking of… Flower girls will look amazing in a similar outfit as the bride and perhaps even a fluffy furry hat instead of a flower crown. should be rustic and wooden to compliment the theme.
 A tweed three-piece suit is a must for the groom.

 You can share your opinions about rustic winter wedding ideas or interesting memories with us.

 Small Details that Count

 In the end, every wedding is made perfect by the people involved.
-Rustic is in a way the best choice, because you can involve a lot of people in designing and making the decorations together.
-The romance and emotions will make sure the fairy tale look works.
+Rustic is, in a way, the best choice because you can involve a lot of people in designing and making the decorations together.
+The romance and emotions will make sure the fairy tale looks good.